rmaicle/rmaicle.github.io/_posts/c++/2015-12-16-return_if Construct.md

 There is also something to consider when using a `return_if` construct in a function whose return type is declared `decltype(auto)`.
 Here is [Scott Meyers' blog about C++14 `decltype(auto)`](http://scottmeyers.blogspot.com/2013/07/when-decltype-meets-auto.html).
 This is a topic on its own but I would like to mention it here since the construct above deals with return statements.
-For a simple case, a `decltype(auto)` function return type returns a reference when the return value is wrapped within parenthesis.
+A function return type declared as `decltype(auto)` will return a reference when the return value is wrapped within parenthesis.